 Auditors found that the reliability of the EKV's design cannot be determined and any estimates of its serviceable life are likely unsupportable.
 The audit team established that the results from a March 2004 failure modes effects and criticality analysis were not fully used to influence the design of the EKV and that the contractor has not planned or performed a reliability demonstration, a maintainability analysis or demonstration, and does not plan reliability growth testing.
-Additionally, major requirements waivers approved on the basis of a short-term, limited-life mission significantly limit service life and have not been fully vetted, accepted, and mitigated for longer-term operational use.
+Additionally, major requirements waivers approved on the basis of a short-term, limitedlife mission significantly limit service life and have not been fully vetted, accepted, and mitigated for longer-term operational use.

 Further, auditors determined that the contractor has no written policy involving qualification testing and does not require that its EKV subcontractor follow requirements established by industry, civilian, and military users of space and launch vehicles.
 For this reason, tests of the EKV under thermal vacuum conditions representative of those found in space are not being conducted.
 The auditors also identified numerous issues with EKV shock and vibration testing and found that the contractor performs no formal qualification or acceptance tests on the EKV.
+Finally, the audit showed that because the contractor's production processes are immature, the contractor cannot build a consistent and reliable product.
+For example, auditors found instances where work instructions were not followed and a number of deficiencies in the build books that lay out the plans and processes for manufacturing the EKV.